Last updated: 2026-06-25

 Certificate Configuration

-Using a combined PEM file (certificate + private key):
+Using a combined PEM file (full certificate chain + private key):

 ssl.pemfile = "/etc/lighttpd/ssl/server.pem"